Roller Games: 1960s and 1970s

 In 1960, after Roller Derby had settled into its new home in the San Francisco Bay Area, former Roller Derby skater Herb Roberts founded the Los Angeles-based National Skating Derby, Inc., and its flagship Los Angeles Thunderbirds team.
 The first match was skated in 1961.
 In late 1961, the company was acquired by Bill Griffiths Sr. and Jerry Hill.

 In the 1960s, Roller Games experienced rapid growth, and established teams in Baltimore, Cleveland, Philadelphia, Florida, Hawaii, Canada, Mexico, Australia and Japan.
 Roller Games eventually encompassed several separate leagues: National Roller Derby (NRD), which was renamed to National Roller League (NRL); Canadian National Roller League (CNRL); and Japanese National Roller League (JNRL).
 Aside from the L.A.
 Thunderbirds, NRD/NRL teams over the years included the Chicago Hawks, Detroit Devils, New York Bombers, Texas Outlaws, Philadelphia Warriors, and Brooklyn Red Devils.
 Many matches were broadcast live on Los Angeles television affiliate KTLA, with Dick Lane calling the play-by-play.
 He was famous for saying "Whoaaaa, Nelly" (predating Keith Jackson) when fights broke out between the players.
 Lane's play-by-play was often assisted in the press box and on the infield by Bill "Hoppy" Haupt.
 The Olympic Auditorium was the league's primary venue.
 Eventually, the flagship station for Thunderbirds games was changed to KCOP, with taped repeats appearing in prime time on KBSC.

 In order to compete with Roller Games' international flair, Seltzer's Roller Derby also formed its own International Roller Derby League (IRDL), which included Roller Derby's most famous teams, the Bay Bombers, Midwest Pioneers, and Jolters, among others.

 Some former Roller Derby stars found new fame in the Roller Games, and a handful of skaters simply went back and forth between the two organizations.
 After 1968, however, the Roller Derby to Roller Games defections were quite few; instead, a handful of Roller Games skaters returned to their roots and began skating for the Derby again.

 On September 15, 1972, an interleague match between the Los Angeles Thunderbirds of Roller Games (National Skating Derby) and the Midwest Pioneers of Roller Derby (International Roller Derby League) set a roller derby attendance record of 50,118 at Comiskey Park in Chicago.
+The final score of the game was Pioneers 82, T-Birds 79.